-6. Effective date and period (section 125(10))
+6. Effective date and period [section 125(10)]

-The legislation pertaining to the amalgamation of sporting bodies came into operation on 1 January 2008 and applies to any disposal on or before 31 December 2009.
+The legislation pertaining to the amalgamation of sporting bodies came into operation on 1 January 2008 and applies to any disposal in terms of an amalgamation transaction on or before 31 December 2009.
 This means that the amalgamation transaction must be concluded on or before 31 December 2009.
-The transferor is therefore required to unconditionally dispose of all its assets on or before 31 December 2009.